alonrbar/redux-classic/docs/index.md

             // more dispatch
             this.setStatus('I am done.');

+            this.log('Fetching image done')
         }, 2000);
     }

-    @noDispatch
+    @action
-    public doNothing() {
+    public setStatus(newStatus: string) {
-        console.log('I am a plain old method.
-Nothing special here.');
+        this.status = newStatus;
     }

+    public log(message) {
+        // plain old javascript method
+        console.log(message);
     }
+}
 ```

-#### withId
+### Multiple Components of the Same Type

 The role of the `withId` decorator is double.
-From one hand, it enables the co-existence of two (or more) instances of the same component,
-each with it's own separate state.
+From one hand, it enables the co-existence of two (or more) instances of the same component, each with it's own separate state.
 From the other hand, it is used to keep two separate components in sync.
-Every component, when dispatching
-an action attaches it's ID to the action payload.
+Every component, when dispatching an action attaches it's ID to the action payload.
 The reducer in it's turn reacts only to actions targeting it's component ID.
 The 'id' argument of the decorator can be anything (string, number, object, etc.).

 Example: